What Moltbook Reveals About the Agent Economy: The Missing Identity Layer

 The question isn't whether agent identity verification will be required.
 It's whether we build it proactively or wait for a catastrophic failure to force regulatory mandates.

-If you're building platforms or services where AI agents interact, make decisions, or take actions, the Moltbook breach should prompt three questions:
+If you're building platforms where AI agents interact, make decisions, or take actions, consider these three questions:

 These aren't theoretical questions.
 They're questions that platforms handling agent interactions will face repeatedly as the agent economy scales.